imadarai/hiking-social-network/README.md

 ## Future Features
-* Add Registration/Login Functionality
-* Allow Tags and images to be filtered by tags or users
-* Simple thumbs up or thumbs down voting system
+* Add a trips section where users can create, search and join Trips
+* More fields to personal Profile